Forearm Brace

 Arthritis

-As cartilage wears or is damaged:
+When cartilage wears down or becomes damaged:

 • Areas of bone under the cartilage can become exposed.